 4. It Lowers Magnesium Levels

-5. Your Emotions Can Spiral Out Of Control
+5. Your Emotions Can Get Pretty Heavy

 So, do your body a favor, and lay off the liquid courage, at least during that time of the month.
 Your body just might thank you for it.